Is it a food allergy or sensitivity?

 Feel better sooner.

-Perlis MedSpa and Wellness offers food sensitivity testing at our conveniently located office in Lake Bluff.
+Perlis MedSpa and Wellness in Highland Park on the North Shore offers food sensitivity testing at our conveniently located office.
 To schedule your appointment, reach out online now or give us a call at 847-295-5997.